pmlaw/The-Bitcoin-Foundation-Legal-Repo/Bylaws/Bylaws_of_The_Bitcoin_Foundation.md

 (b) Vacancies of a Founding Director resulting from resignation of the director or removal of the director shall be filled by election of a majority of the Founding Members.

-(c) Vacancies of a Industry Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of Industry Members.
+(c) Vacancies of an Industry Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of Industry Members.

 (d) Vacancies of an Individual Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of the Individual Members.

+(e) Vacancies of a Chapter Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of the Chapter Members.

 Notwithstanding the foregoing, if these Bylaws are amended to expand the number of directors representing a membership class, the Board of Directors may appoint an interim director representing such class until the members of such class elect a director.
 Each director shall hold office until his or her successor is elected.
 A vacancy shall be deemed to exist in the following situations: